nguyentran0212/iegems-website/_posts/2022-10-18-review-shanling-up4.md

 My favourite feature of UP4 compared to my BTR5 is the ability to **quickly change the gain setting and digital filter without going through any menu**.
 As you will see in the sound performance section, these settings have slight but noticeable differences in the sound signature of UP4.

 **The Bluetooth connectivity of UP4 is solid and reliable**.
-I can leave my phone in my office and visit my colleagues in a next-door office without breaking the connection.
+I can leave my phone in my office and visit my colleagues in a next-door office (same floor) without breaking the connection.
 I don't need to ensure line-of-sight between my phone and the dongle like I do with my BTR5.

 It should be noted that UP4 is more suitable for music than movies and games.
 I hear noticeable delays when watching drum covers on YouTube with LDAC, AAC, and USB-C cables.